 For more than two decades, Washington-based Sughrue Mion has maintained an office in Tokyo with bilingual and bicultural staff members.
 All of the resident attorneys are U.S.-qualified and provide counselling in areas such as patent prosecution, litigation, licensing, negotiation, validity, infringement, export control and foreign filing licenses.

 Yoshiyuki Inaba and Toyotaka Abe are key practitioners at TMI Associates.
-The firm was named Asia IP patent firm of the year for Japan in 2019; its clients range from venture businesses to well-established high-tech companies.
+The firm was named Asia IP trademark firm of the year for Japan in 2020; its clients range from venture businesses to well-established high-tech companies.
 It also liaises with government agencies and has increasingly had opportunities to advise on policy.
 Besides copyright services, it also handles patent, utility model, design, trademark, trade secret, unfair competition, action plan, antitrust as well as licensing matters.